Learn what to do when you encounter issues while selecting the transaction ID from the data.

 Unbalanced or single-sided transactions

-Problem: There are a number of reasons why transactions within a general ledger may be unbalanced.
-For example, entry errors, incomplete data, or weakness in internal controls.
+There are a number of reasons why transactions within a general ledger may be unbalanced, such as entry errors, incomplete data, or weakness in internal controls.

-Solution: Use the View Details button on the integrity check to display which transactions are unbalanced using the selected transaction ID.
+- Select View Details on the integrity check to display which transactions are unbalanced using the selected transaction ID.

-If the overall balance sums to zero, you have likely selected a transaction ID that is grouping unrelated entries, thus resulting in individual transactional imbalances.
-Ensure you have identified the correct transaction ID or if a better identifier is available in the data.
+- If the overall balance sums to zero, you have likely selected a transaction ID that is grouping unrelated entries, thus resulting in individual transactional imbalances.
+Ensure you have identified the correct transaction ID or if there is a better identifier available in the data.

 Large multi-entry transactions (with >1000 entries)

-Solution: Use the View Details button on the integrity check and verify whether the large transaction is acceptable or not (for example, payroll vs. batch transactions).
+Select View Details on the integrity check and verify whether the large transaction is acceptable or not (for example, payroll vs. batch transactions).

 If the large transactions are not expected, consider running the Smart Splitter.